Facebook & Privacy?

 Inside Higher Ed :: A Stand Against Wikipedia

-Today must be wiki Friday A report from Inside Higher Ed, quotes Wikipedia officials’ reaction to policies by university professors that ban the citing of Wikipedia in student bibliographies.
-Note that neither policy mentioned was designed to stop students from using Wikipedia as a starting point for research, but rather to keep them from [...]
+Today must be wiki Friday 😉 A report from Inside Higher Ed, quotes Wikipedia officials’ reaction to policies by university professors that ban the citing of Wikipedia in student bibliographies.
+Note that neither policy mentioned was designed to stop students from using Wikipedia as a starting point for research, but rather to keep them from stopping there!

 Citizendium - Academic Wikipedia!

-Here’s a follow-up to an earlier post, (http://rhondagonzales.wordpress.com/2006/10/30/can-wikipedia-ever-make-the-grade-chronicle-of-higher-ed-discussion/).
+Here’s a follow-up to an earlier post, (https://rhondagonzales.wordpress.com/2006/10/30/can-wikipedia-ever-make-the-grade-chronicle-of-higher-ed-discussion/).
 While some studies have shown that Wikipedia is similar in reliability to traditional encyclopedias including Britannica, many academics have still felt nervous about the fact that anyone can contribute to Wikipedia.
-While the content is usually accurate, it is often incomplete and, what’s of more concern, it [...]
+While the content is usually accurate, it is often incomplete and, what’s of more concern, it changes so frequently that it is very difficult to rely on.
+Today, a new project that has been in the works is, for the first time, allowing the public at large to register.
+Read the announcement below.
+Think of it as Wikipedia with an Editor!
+If you are an academic with special knowledge to contribute, think about signing up today.

 Hot Books - Playing at the Library